 Cons: Though these are probably among the best basic men’s sweatpants options out there, they’re not perfect for all occasions.
 You probably couldn’t get away with these in a professional setting, and anything made with fleece will pill over time.

 Pros: No list of the best sweatpants would be complete without Nike.
 What can anyone say about Nike’s athletic wear?
-To start, Nike is one brand you can trust for proper athletic wear, and these Therma Dri-Fit Training Pants will keep your body warm during training no matter how cold it is outside.
-Therma fabrics keep the warmth in, and a gusset stitch in between the pant legs also keeps the wear and tear to a minimum so you’re not throwing these out with holes after a few months of hard exercise.
+To start, Nike is one brand you can trust for proper athletic wear, and these Dri-FIT Tapered Fleece Training Pants will keep your body warm during training no matter how cold it is outside.
+Sweat-wicking fleece fabrics keep the warmth in and moisture out, while a gusset stitch in between the pant legs also keeps the wear and tear to a minimum so you’re not throwing these away with holes after a few months of hard exercise.

 Pros: SPY loves to showcase products made in the United States when appropriate, and American Giant presented that opportunity with its Classic Sweatpant, made in Middlesex, North Carolina.
 These men’s sweatpants have ribbed ankle cuffs and the always valuable back sweatpants pocket and feature double-needle straddle-stitching with extra-strength thread for long-term durability.